ga-curriculum/container-orchestration/how-orchestrators-manage-workloads/README.md

 ## How Do Container Orchestrators Work?

 Imagine containerized applications as being similar to goods packed in shipping containers.
-Just like shipping containers make it easy to transport products efficiently by standardizing how they’re packed and moved, containers help developers package applications in a standardized way, making them easy to deploy and run across different environments.
+Just like shipping containers make it easy to transport products easily by standardizing how they’re packed and moved, containers help developers package applications in a standardized way, making them easy to deploy and run across different environments.

 <br>